awslabs/dotnet-nativeaot-labs/README.md

 While currently still in preview, NativeAOT is expected to be shipped as part of [.NET 7](https://github.com/dotnet/runtime/issues/61231).

-NativeAOT for .NET is based off of the previous [CoreRT repository](https://github.com/dotnet/corert).

 ## Why use NativeAOT for .NET?

 ### Faster Cold Starts